• Skip to main content

 How does Accessibility Checker test for ARIA Hidden?

-While auditing your page or post content, Accessibility Checker will look at all of the elements, including those with explicit ARIA attributes.
-If an aria-hidden="true" attribute is found, it will be flagged for your review.
+While auditing your page or post content, Accessibility Checker will look at all elements, including those with explicit ARIA attributes.
+If an aria-hidden="true" attribute is found, the plugin then assesses if it should be ignored or a warning should be flagged.

 Impact on Accessibility